HomeGuidesChangelogDiscussions

 Screen Interactions

-Use Screen interactions to control visibility based on the user’s actions within the current Screen.
+Use when visibility depends on actions the user takes in the current Screen.

 Available interaction triggers: